Fiona Foley

 The Eye of the Storm, National Gallery of Modern Art, New Delhi, India

-Spirit + Place, Museum of Contemporary Art
+Spirit + Place, Museum of Contemporary Art, Sydney

-1995 Australian Perspecta 1995, Art Gallery of New South Wales, Sydney
+Australian Perspecta 1995, Art Gallery of New South Wales, Sydney

-Island to Island, Cheju Pre-Biennale, Korea
+Island to Island: Cheju Pre-Biennale, Cheju Art Center, South Korea

 Asia & Oceania Influence, Ivan Dougherty Gallery, Sydney